Published on: 9 January 2018 | Last updated: 21 August 2019

 There are a dozen hostels on the section of the route through Germany and Austria, although most of these are in München and Innsbruck.

 There are only three hostels along the Italian section of the route.
-There are several hostels in Venezia, but if you are travelling with a bike you won't be able to get to them (although you could leave your bike at the secure parking at Venezia Mestre station).
+There are several hostels in Venezia, but if you are travelling with a bike you won't be able to get to them unless you can dismantle it put it in a bag (but I wouldn't recommend trying to haul a bike bag around Venezia at busy times).

 In Italy, there's a reasonable choice of campsites along the northern part of the route, but none on the southern section until you get to the coast.